Configuration

 | RunAfterOrderIsSaved | bool | Run the step after the purchase order is saved |

-| ContinueOnError | bool | Continue the workflow if this step fails |
+| StopOnError | bool | If true, the workflow stops and does not continue when this step fails |

 | TranslateKey | string | Translation key for the workflow step name |